Introduction To Types of Algorithms

-Algorithm refers to the sequential steps and process that should be followed to solve a problem.
+An algorithm refers to the sequential steps and processes that should be followed to solve a problem.
 There can be various kinds of algorithms devised to solve different problems although in programming we consider the following important Algorithms to solve a problem.

 Here is a list of the types of Algorithms to begin with: